 Now that you are pregnant, your body is going through quite a few changes to enable your baby’s development.
-It’s all new so it can be a little strange and sometimes scary, but it helps when you know what to expect and what symptoms to look out for.
+It’s all new so it can be a little strange and sometimes scary, but it helps when you know what to expect and what pregnancy conditions to look out for.

 Here are some of the things you might experience: